- Email scams are common, and recently, Norton 360 users fell victim to them.

 Another critical aspect that often gives away if it’s a Norton 360 scam email is the way it addresses the recipient.
 Corporations generally don’t use highly informal language, so that’s one way to identify.

-Also, since they the company already has your personal information, it would most likely use it to address you.
+Also, since the company already has your personal information, it would most likely use it to address you.
 If the email uses words like Dear Buyer, it’s a sign of a scam.

 7. Offers huge discounts on products